(( Closures )) Adjustable bracelet and an easy way of fastening your bracelet

 This tutorial was made by Anthia and autumnros

-The original author of this tutorial is Kassy, but it has also been edited by Stefan, Gracie04, Jeckle, GIMS_Girl, iluvmyspud, eternity26, Sareana, anthia, Wristart, foshisle, Hanalaie, gracebri, ScruffyPup, k_marie, Socair, autumnrose123 and Alicia434.
-The tutorial was last updated 4 months ago.
+The original author of this tutorial is Kassy, but it has also been edited by Stefan, Foz, Gracie04, Jeckle, GIMS_Girl, iluvmyspud, eternity26, Sareana, anthia, Wristart, foshisle, Hanalaie, gracebri, ScruffyPup, k_marie, Kestrel, autumnrose123, Alicia434, Asma and kleinevos.
+The tutorial was last updated 4 years ago.